laggron42/Laggrons-Dumb-Cogs/tournaments/README.md

 This cog is based on the [ATOS Discord bot](https://github.com/Wonderfall/ATOS).
 A huge thanks to [Wonderfall](https://github.com/Wonderfall) for allowing me to convert his bot to a Red cog!
 The entire goal of this cog and the interface are based on his work.

+Thanks to [Xyleff](https://github.com/Xyleff2049) too who also helped me a lot for creating this cog!

 ## Contribute

 If you're reading this from Github and want to contribute or just understand the source code, I'm gonna stop you right there.
 Indeed, the cog is a bit complex so let me explain a bit how each file work before source diving.